Crosswalkersam/TIPtoPDT/README.md

 To run this script, you need to have python3 installed and added to PATH.
 After that, simply run `pip install tqdm`.

 # Usage
-To transcode TIP minorframes, simply drop the inputfile named `noaa_hrpt.tip` into the same directory as the script.
+To transcode TIP minorframes, simply drop the input file named `noaa_hrpt.tip` into the same directory as the script.
 Run the script and use PDT-Telemetry-Explorer to decode the created .txt file.